prajwal309/TESSPlanetSearch/ReadMe.md

 Just run the following
 ./runTarget.sh TIC ID

-This first checks if the data is locally downloaded.

-And once all the TESS data has been downloaded, it runs TLS.
+This first downloads the data.
+And once all the TESS data has been downloaded, it runs BLS algorithm as is implemented in astropy.

 ## Dependencies
-TLS
 Lightcurve
 Astropy
+wotan - to flatten the lightcurve